Review The Alpha FavUke Grappling Dummy

 So other than that kind of leg work that you have to do, I have to say for the money, I’m pretty happy with this.
-Just be sure before you buy this, that the only caution I’ll give you is be sure before you buy it to have in mind what kind of fill you want to put in it.
-Also make sure you have enough of it because you can put 50 t-shirts in this thing and you have to roll them up so much that it’s not going to fill it.
+Just be sure before you buy this, that the only caution I’ll give you is to e sure before you buy it to have in mind what kind of fill you want to put in it.
+Also m, make sure you have enough of it because you can put 50 t-shirts in this thing and you have to roll them up so much that it’s not going to fill it.

-Although, Teach to Fight is affiliated with FavUke and because of this review, they’ve decided to endorse the Alpha FavUke Grappling Dummy.
+Although, Teach to Fight is affiliated with FavUke, and because of this review, they’ve decided to endorse the Alpha FavUke Grappling Dummy.

 Like I said, I think a kid could use this.
 It would not be a problem.
 Some of the other dummies are so heavy but this grappling dummy is something I think a kid would love.

-I’m pretty happy with this overall other than the fact that I bought it unaware through my own fault that I’d have to fill it myself, but overall, I think it’s pretty good.
-And I would definitely recommend it.
+I’m pretty happy with this overall other than the fact that I bought it unaware through my fault that I’d have to fill it myself, but overall, I think it’s pretty good.
+And I would recommend it.

 All right, if you guys have any questions, feel free to put them in the comments and I’ll try my best to answer them.
-Thanks a lot guys for reading our article on the Alpha FavUke Grappling Dummy.
+Thanks a lot, guys for reading our article on the Alpha FavUke Grappling Dummy.

 And don’t forget to Share!